 1. Dust and Grime Buildup

-Under regular operation, a ceiling fan will produce a quiet whirring noise as the blades move through the air.
-Over time, dust and grime will build upon the blades.
+Under regular operation, a ceiling fan should produce a quiet whirring noise as the blades move through the air.
+Over time, dust and grime will build upon the blades, especially the edges.
 This will alter the airflow around the blades and throw off the overall fan balance as it rotates.

 Altered airflow around the blades produces a louder whirring noise.
 If the fan balance is thrown off, it’ll rock back and forth as it rotates, producing a clicking noise.

 If your ceiling fan produces a louder than normal whirring noise or clicking, fixing the noise can be as simple as cleaning off the blades.
 Take a wet paper towel and wipe down both the top and bottom faces of the fan blades.
-There may be an impressive amount of dust and grime accumulated on the blades, which will likely take several paper towels.
+There may be an impressive amount of dust and grime accumulated on the blades, which will likely take several paper towels to clean up.

 2. Loose Blades